End-to-End Learning on 3D Protein Structure for Interface Prediction: Introduction

+There is good reason to believe that convolutional neural networks would be an appropriate fit for this problem and others in structural biology.
+For one, the available data is homogeneous in its underlying representation: we are given a collection of atoms $a \in \mathbb{A}$ where $ \mathbb{A} = \mathbb{P} \times \mathbb{E}$ such that $\mathbb{P} = \mathbb{R}^3$ is the position space and $\mathbb{E} = \{C, N, O, S, ...\}$ is the set of possible atom element types.
+We are also especially interested in modeling proximal interactions due to the local nature of the underlying physical forces, a natural strength of the convolutional filters.
+Finally, the stacked nature of neural networks approximates the hierarchical nature of biomolecular structure: for example a protein can be progressively broken down into domains, secondary structure elements (e.g. alpha helices and beta sheets), amino acids, and finally atoms.

+However, a major surprise relates to the primary source of bias in DIPS: the proteins within are provided only in their final bound form, in which their shapes almost always match perfectly with one another.
+This is in sharp contrast to real tests cases such as those included in DB5, in which the structures of the individual proteins typically lack shape complementarity because proteins tend to deform substantially upon binding.
+Even though SASNet does not explicitly account for the fact that proteins deform upon binding, when we train on DIPS and test on DB5, our method outperforms state-of-the-art techniques that exploit hand-engineered features and are trained directly on DB5.

-This is especially exciting as the support of $\mathcal{P}_r$ is a strict subset of the support of $\mathcal{P}_p$ (as in, for any $(x, y) \sim P_r$, if $\mathcal{P}_r(x, y) > 0$ then $\mathcal{P}_p(x, y) > 0$, whereas the converse is not true).
-This is because protein interfaces must take on a specific configuration upon binding in order to fit together in an energetically favorable manner, whereas as shown in \textcite{Kuroda2016} they have more flexibility when not bound (i.e. the atoms are not as restricted to particular positions, see Figure \ref{fig:conform}). $\mathcal{C}_r$ only contains proteins in conformations that can already fit together, whereas $\mathcal{C}_p$ also contains protein conformations that require major deformations before being able to bind.
-In spite of $\mathcal{C}_r$'s limited coverage of $\mathcal{P}_p$'s more diverse structures, the model's ability to perform well on $\mathcal{C}_p$ indicates the model encodes the flexibility of proteins present in $\mathcal{C}_p$, without being explicitly trained to do so.
-We argue that the convolutional neural network formulation coupled with raw atomic features has the appropriate form to be able to exploit the high degree of regularity and spatial hierarchy in protein structure, while remaining general enough to learn transferrable features.
+This performance even in the face of such significant bias is especially exciting as the set of possible configurations a protein can take on when bound to a partner is a subset of all its possible configurations.
+Protein interfaces must take on a specific configuration upon binding in order to fit together in an energetically favorable manner (i.e., the atoms are more restricted to particular positions; see Figure \ref{fig:conform}) \parencite{Kuroda2016}.
+DIPS only contains proteins in conformations that can already fit together, whereas DB5 also contains protein conformations that require major deformations before being able to fit together.
+Our model's ability to perform well on DB5 indicates the model has not simply memorized the rules governing interaction in our DIPS dataset (e.g., by searching for shape complementarity).
+Instead, it has learned a representation that at least partially encodes the flexibility of proteins, without being explicitly trained to do so, unlike previously reported methods.